barcelm/IMGW_data_Downloader_App/README.md

 The application base on Climate R package of [Bartosz Czernecki](https://github.com/bczernecki)

-All you need is to simply launch the application.
+All you need is to simply launch the application in RStudio or other environment.

 ## Screens
 ### First view